 We pride ourselves on having excellent staff and team leaders, who have worked with us for many years – that’s why our trips are so popular!
 In Kenya we have a comprehensive set-up of suitably qualified and experienced people who have proven their skills and ability in the field over many years.

-We give our staff in excess of the recommended wage as well as providing them all with mountain clothing and food for the climbs and have proven policies for payment and tipping.
+We give our staff in excess of the recommended wage and also have proven policies for payment and tipping.
 This means that you are not hassled by people looking for handouts at the end of the trip, and the staff themselves are happier.
 We also provide a development programme for the guides and cooks, including first aid training and regular visits from International Mountain Leaders to help improve service and mountain management.